 Another way to characterise energy use is to measure the energy consumed per day at a range of outside temperatures, to enable correct sizing of a heating system.
 We can then take the coldest temperature that is likely, and get an accurate idea of the power that would be required.
 A smart meter provides the power consumption and a local weather station provides an accurate temperature.

-In terms of cost, we are spending £180 per year, or on a monthly bill, £15 per month.
+In terms of cost, in 2021 we are spending £180 per year on gas, or on a monthly bill, £15 per month.
 (I know, in mid-2022 this seems almost unbelievable; how reliant we became on cheap gas at 3p/kWh!)
 This would be more like £650 in winter 22-23.

 £15 a month isn’t high in terms of money.
 In terms of carbon however, we’re emitting 1.1 tonnes per year.